2019 Utah Roundnet Tour

 How do I register?

 NO DAY OF TOURNAMENT SIGN UPS WILL BE ALLOWED.
 We’re sorry, but it ruins the pools/brackets for the rest of the teams as they are put together the night before.
-Registration links will be closed at midnight the night prior.
+Registration links will be closed at 10PM the night prior.

 Which division should I register for?